 If you are Rh-sensitized, your doctor will watch your pregnancy carefully.
 You may have:

 If you have Rh-negative blood but are not Rh-sensitized, your doctor will give you one or more shots of Rh immune globulin (such as WinRho).
-This prevents Rh sensitization in about 99 women out of 100 who use it.footnote 1, footnote 2
+This prevents Rh sensitization in nearly all women who use it.footnote 1

 You may get a shot of Rh immune globulin:

 The shots only work for a short time, so you will need to repeat this treatment each time you get pregnant.
 (To prevent sensitization in future pregnancies, Rh immune globulin is also given when an Rh-negative woman has a miscarriage, abortion, or ectopic pregnancy.)

 The shots won't work if you are already Rh-sensitized.

 If you are Rh-sensitized, you will have regular testing to see how your baby is doing.
 You may also need to see a doctor who specializes in high-risk pregnancies (a perinatologist).

 Treatment of the baby is based on how severe the loss of red blood cells (anemia) is.

 In the past, Rh sensitization was often deadly for the baby.
 But improved testing and treatment mean that now most babies with Rh disease survive and do well after birth.